tomtom215/udev-audio-mapper/DOCUMENTATION.md

-# udev-audio-mapper - Technical Documentation
+# usb-audio-mapper - Technical Documentation

 This document provides detailed technical information about how the udev-audio-mapper works, the underlying Linux subsystems it interacts with, and how to customize it for advanced use cases.